Agrimatics/activemodel-datastore/README.md

 2. From the projects list, select the name of your project.
 3. On the left, click Dashboard.
 The project name and ID are displayed in the Dashboard.

-When running on Google Cloud Platform environments the Service Account credentials will be discovered automatically.
-When running on other environments (such as AWS or Heroku), the Service Account credentials need to be specified in two additional `ENV` variables named `SERVICE_ACCOUNT_CLIENT_EMAIL` and `SERVICE_ACCOUNT_PRIVATE_KEY`.
-The values for these two `ENV` variables will be in the downloaded service account json file.
+If you have an external application running on a platform outside of Google Cloud you also need to provide the Service Account credentials.
+They are specified in two additional `ENV` variables named `SERVICE_ACCOUNT_CLIENT_EMAIL` and `SERVICE_ACCOUNT_PRIVATE_KEY`.
+The values for these two `ENV` variables will be in the downloaded service account json credentials file.

 ```bash
 SERVICE_ACCOUNT_PRIVATE_KEY = -----BEGIN PRIVATE KEY-----\nMIIFfb3...5dmFtABy\n-----END PRIVATE KEY-----\n